slawcode/the-weather-api/README.md

 - This webpage can be accessed by placing the URL in a browser.
 The webpage does not require any authentications, for example, a password.
 - The user will type a city in the search bar, under the 'Search For A City' text, and click the 'Search' button.

+- Screenshots of this application

+- Live link for this application
+[x][y]

 ## License
 - There is no license for this project.